Support Us

 img_4810

 Complete raised bogs are now rare.
-Dogden Moss in the Eastern Borders and Kirkconnel Flow west of Dumfries give hints of what the landscape in Southern Scotland was like before bogs were drained and dug.
-Beginning a tour of mosses, I have discovered the equivalent of mountain-top removal has been inflicted on them.
-My eye is getting tuned to tawny strips on the low horizon.’
+Dogden Moss in the Eastern Borders and Kirkconnel Flow to the west of Dumfries offer glimpses of what the landscape in Southern Scotland might have looked like before bogs were drained and excavated.
+As I begin a tour of mosses, I have come across the equivalent of mountain-top removal inflicted upon them.
+My eye is becoming attuned to tawny strips on the low horizon.

 ‘This human-made drainage ditch has been dammed, a recent reversal of policy.
 Peatland Action is a restoration programme co-ordinated by Scottish Natural Heritage: the reasons to conserve peatbogs are beautifully laid out in the National Peatland Plan.
 Importantly, peatbogs sequester carbon and are sinks for atmospheric carbon.
 This process is starting in the blocked ditch at Kirkconnel, as Sphagnum strands start a slow and steady occupation.’